Antipurity/conceptual/README.md

 - `•`.

-All operators can also be accessed as a function, for overriding — infix (between terms) syntax is merely a convenience.
-Define variables with those names in the local scope, and those will be used to define the operators.
+All operators can also be accessed as functions, for overriding — infix (between terms) syntax is merely a convenience.

+---